 7301 S Santa Fe Dr, Littleton, CO 80120 | 303-877-9457 | aparisstreetmarket.com

-This flea market is located 30 minutes north of Denver, but it’s well worth the drive if you’re searching for a special vintage outfit, rare book, or some antique furniture.
-According to the Lafayette Collectibles and Flea Market’s Facebook page, it’s one of the highest-rated flea markets in the nation.
+This flea market is located 30 minutes north of Denver, but it’s well worth the drive if you’re searching for a special vintage outfit, a rare book, or some antique furniture.
+According to The Lafayette Flea’s Facebook page, it’s one of the highest-rated flea markets in the nation.

 Even if you’re not looking for something in particular, wandering around any of these flea markets isn’t a bad way to spend a weekend morning, and if you’re in Denver you’ve got lots of great options close by.